 - Parental Hypocrisy: He wanted to be a policeman since his childhood, but is unwilling to let his daughter involve in police work.

 - Took Barry in after his dad went to jail, and will occasionally refer to him as "son" or "my kid" without even thinking about it.

-- Parents as People: Joe genuinely loves Iris and Barry and does his best to help them and keep them safe but this is offset by flaws in his own character such as being stubborn in the face of problems where he has to relent, Because I Said So tendencies that are invalidated by his lack of ability to enforce his statements, and some Innocently Insensitive moments that show with Barry.
+- Joe genuinely loves Iris and Barry and does his best to help them and keep them safe but this is offset by flaws in his own character such as being stubborn in the face of problems where he has to relent, Because I Said So tendencies that are invalidated by his lack of ability to enforce his statements, and some Innocently Insensitive moments that show with Barry.

-- Police are Useless: Joe utterly averts this, which is borderline unheard-of in superhero media.
+- Police Are Useless: Joe utterly averts this, which is borderline unheard-of in superhero media.
 Even meta-human threats, which you could excuse normal police from being able to handle, are all but another day on the job for Joe West.